 This is why, for new meditators, Yogananda emphasized the importance of relaxation.
 Physical and mental tension blocks the free flow of energy in the body and draws our awareness outward.
 We are trying to redirect our energy inward in meditation, so tension of any kind hinders our efforts.
 Practicing yoga postures before meditation is a marvelous way to release these energy blocks.

-To better support one’s meditative efforts, it is extremely helpful to do the yoga postures in a specific order.
+To better support one’s meditative efforts, it is extremely helpful to do the yoga poses to prepare for meditation in a specific order.
 In Ananda Yoga® the posture routines are sequenced to bring our energy inward and upward.
-In the feature article, Exploring the Essence of Ananda Yoga, Gyandev McCord, the director of Ananda Yoga worldwide, writes:
+In the feature article Exploring the Essence of Ananda Yoga, Nayaswami Gyandev, of Ananda Yoga, writes:

-Yogis discovered long ago that every posture has not only certain physical benefits, but spiritual ones as well, so it is very helpful to tune into the consciousness of each pose.
-Gyandev McCord elaborated on this in Yoga for Busy People:
+Yogis discovered long ago that every posture has not only certain physical benefits but spiritual ones as well; so it is very helpful to tune into the consciousness of each pose.
+This is the deepest way to practice yoga asanas for meditation.
+Nayaswami Gyandev elaborated on this in Yoga for Busy People:

 Each yoga posture stimulates inner flows of energy, or life force.
 In turn those energy flows affect our consciousness, drawing us toward a certain quality of mind or attitude, such as calmness, vitality, or inner harmony.
 In itself, this effect is quite subtle, but we can enhance it if we take full advantage of the mind-body connection.
 We can greatly increase the flow of energy within us, and lift our consciousness toward that quality.